(Photos from 500 Years of Chicano History in Pictures. Elizabeth Martinez, editor. 1991)

 The Berets were going to have a press conference to expose wrongdoings at the state prison and the police terror inflicted through the Metro Squad.
 Before this happened the police ambushed and murdered Antonio Cordova and Rito Canales.

 In January of 1974 the Canales estate filed a lawsuit in federal court for wrongful death.
 In September 1974, another lawsuit was filed by Mary Cordova, mother of Antonio Cordova, against the city of Albuquerque and various officials, along with the construction company, Wylie.
 The lawsuits raised the argument that Tim Chapa, who led the two to the site, was a police informant.
-Chapa denied being an informant in an affidavit filed with that suit, and was quickly dismissed.
+Chapa denied being an informant in an affidavit filed with that suit, and it was quickly dismissed in the courts.

 Starting in 1999, other lawsuits were filed in court, this time because Tim Chapa changed his story about being an informant.
-Heres what the filing says:
+Here is what the filing says:

 “In 1999, Tim Chapa made an affidavit that purported to “clear [his] conscience in this matter regarding the homicides of Rito Canales and Antonio Cordova in January of 1972.”
 The affidavit stated that Chapa had been a confidential informant for the state police in the 1960s and 70s, that he was asked to infiltrate an organization called the Black Berets, that he had devised a plan in conjunction with the police to kill members of this organization, and that the plan had culminated in the shootings of Cordova and Canales.
 Chapa also stated that the police officers involved threatened to kill him if he ever exposed this plan and that he denied the existence of the conspiracy during all the subsequent court proceedings because he feared for his life.” (source: http://caselaw.findlaw.com/nm-court-of-appeals/1004022.html)